danieltuzes/soluteatoms/README.md

 The purpose of this project is to model dislocation patterns in the presence of solute atoms.
 The theory itself is also developed here which is based on the continuum theory of dislocations in the local density approximation.

 This project is abandonned, as no remarkable results were found.
 I also found other projects more interesting, and I also left the academy.
 Since then, I learn python and right now, I am learning git.
-This can be useful later.
+This will be useful later.